 This article is part of our ongoing UpGuard 101 series that focuses on ways to use UpGuard to keep your environment ready and yourself sane in real world scenarios.

-Keeping track of which people are members of privileged groups is an important part of security monitoring.
-The more access a group has, the fewer members should be in it, and the more important it is that unauthorized accounts are not added.
+Keeping track of which people are members of privileged groups is an important part of mitigating cyber risk The more access a group has, the fewer members should be in it, and the more important it is that unauthorized accounts are not added.
 In a single sysadmin environment, this is usually no problem, since one person acts as the gatekeeper for privileged groups, but when multiple sysadmins or other IT staff have access to manipulate group membership, some additional mechanisms are needed to ensure compliance with company policy.
-This week we’ll look at how UpGuard monitors Windows groups and how it can help organizations maintain consistent security.
+We’ll look at how UpGuard monitors Windows groups and how it can help organizations minimize the risks they can pose.

 As we can see, there are only two members in the group: scriptrock and Rob Sysadmin, the two users authorized by the CTO.
 We’re going to build a policy from this setting by right clicking on Administrators and choosing Add to policy.
-We’re going to be adding this to a new policy in our Windows Servers node group, a dynamic node group based on operating system.
+Then we add this to a new policy in our Windows Servers node group, a dynamic node group based on operating system.

 Unauthorized Accounts in the Group

-Our source server passes with flying colors, of course, but if we navigate to the policy itself and run a report (generating the report data if necessary) we can see that we have a failure.
+Our source server passes with flying colors, of course, but if we navigate to the policy itself and run a report, we can see that we have a failure.
 This means one of our servers has an unauthorized Administrators group configuration.
-If we drill down into the failure, it will take us to that server’s info, where we can see that in addition to the two authorized accounts, someone has added Jeff Manager to the group as well.
+If we drill down into the failure, it takes us to that server’s info, where we can see that in addition to the two authorized accounts, someone has added Jeff Manager to the group as well.

 Back in UpGuard, we can now be notified whenever a server fails this policy.
 If someone is added or removed down the line, we’ll know about it.
 We can also modify this policy if necessary to change allowed members or monitor additional groups.
 We can also monitor users, for instance to verify that a built-in account is disabled on all of our servers.
 It’s one thing to write an access policy down on paper and tell people to follow it.
-It’s another to have that policy actively monitored and enforced.
+It’s another to make that policy executable and fully automated.

 Monitoring Windows groups is a small but important task that can fall through the cracks during normal operations.
 Usually a failure of an access policy wouldn’t be discovered until an incident had occurred and someone was performing forensics.
 In our scenario, the CTO might ask why Jeff Manager had admin access on the server, if data from that server were compromised.
 Even if Jeff didn’t have anything to do with the breach, the extraneous access would be seen as an example of the server’s vulnerability.
-Following the principle of least privilege and finding solutions for people’s problems that don’t involve giving them admin or root access can be more difficult up front, but it’s one of the most important methods of keeping your data secure.
-UpGuard can help you with this and more, and the first ten nodes are free.
+Following the principle of least privilege and finding solutions for people’s problems that don’t involve giving them admin or root access can be more difficult up front, but it’s one of the most important methods of minimizing cyber risk.
+UpGuard helps build resilient Microsoft environments.
+Find out how here:

 One of the best out-of-the-box features of UpGuard is the ability to build a policy from one configuration and apply that policy to other nodes that should match it.